Just because you’re not traveling right now doesn’t mean you should give up on travel. Just the opposite.

 Prepare for More Flight Deals

 At some point, this will pass.
-Slowly but surely, airlines will return to business as usual – or something close to it.
-And travelers will start making their way back on planes.
+Travelers will eventually start making their way back on planes.

 But that’s not going to happen overnight.
 Many wary travelers will likely stay home longer than necessary.
-And just as with the onset of coronavirus, we expect to see airlines cut fares to convince flyers to return to the skies.
+And just as with the onset of coronavirus, we expect to see airlines cut fares to convince flyers to return to the skies when the time is right

 As coronavirus began to hit, we saw some once-unthinkably cheap flight deals.
 A flight from Minneapolis-St. Paul (MSP) to the Hawaiian islands for $300 round-trip?
 On Delta, no less?
 It was a sign of the times – and the trouble airlines were having selling seats.

 The deals may not be quite that steep.
-Airlines have drastically cut how much they’re flying, and that won’t reverse overnight, either.
+Airlines have drastically cut how much they’re flying, and that likely won’t return to normal for many years, either.
 So while demand to fly will be low to start, so will the supply of those flights.

 If you want the best of those international flight deals delivered straight to your inbox (plus Hawaii and Alaska), sign up for Thrifty Traveler Premium!